 Yet figures from Health and Safety Executive show that in 2013/14 that 28.2 million working days were lost due to work-related illness or injury.

 Here at Sheldon Davidson Solicitors we believe that you should be entitled to a safe working environment that compiles with all of the necessary health and safety regulations.
-If your employer shows negligence towards your safety at work, visit the accident at work claims section of our website for more information.
+If your employer shows negligence towards your safety at work, visit the accident at work claims section of our website for more information or speak to one of our experienced and highly-adept personal injury solicitors.

 You have done an outstanding job in dealing with my claim and treated both myself and my wife in a totally professional manner